 She partnered with frontline community organizations to include thousands of low- to moderate- income voices from immigrants and communities of color and shape the critical planning process.

 Most recently, Pierina was a Senior Advisor for Housing, Economic Development and Labor in City Hall, where she advocated for progressive housing, economic development and land use policies, and resources for NYCHA.
 When COVID-19 struck, Pierina’s work pivoted to the City’s response and she focused on bridging gaps in service to the hardest hit low-income and communities of color.
 Alongside colleagues, she pushed to add testing sites, distribute protective equipment, and ensure the meal delivery system was reaching every New Yorker in need.
 Pierina also developed an action plan to protect our neighbors in NYCHA.

-Today, Pierina is a Visiting Assistant Professor at Pratt Institute, where she teaches a course on gentrification and public policy, and is a Senior Fellow at the Pratt Center for Community Development, working toward a just recovery from the COVID-19 pandemic that focuses on the most impacted and the most vulnerable.
+Today, Pierina is a Visiting Assistant Professor at Pratt Institute, where she teaches a course on gentrification and public policy, and was a Senior Fellow at the Pratt Center for Community Development, working toward a just recovery from the COVID-19 pandemic that focuses on the most impacted and the most vulnerable.